 Upon thawing, centrifuge the vial for a few seconds to remove residual droplets from the lid.

-For ELISA and Western blot, the dilution of the antigen is to be determined by the end user depending on the assay system.
+For the ELISA and Western Blot, the dilution of the antigen is to be determined by the end user depending on the assay system.

 SAFE HANDLING RECOMMENDATIONS:

 This inactivated biological preparation should be handled in accordance with biosafety guidelines defined in the BMBL, NIH-CDC HHS Publication No. (CDC) 21-1112.

 All proteins are supplied frozen on dry ice.

 Our purification methodology varies according to the individual product requirements, as do the buffers in which the proteins are frozen.